ruiqic/ruiqic.github.io/_pages/projects.md

 ## Moonshot Python SDK

-Developed a Python SDK for Moonshot, facilitating interaction with the protocol on the [Solana](https://solana.com/) blockchain, allowing developers to trade meme tokens or vanity coins.
+I developed a Python SDK for Moonshot, facilitating interaction with the protocol on the [Solana](https://solana.com/) blockchain, allowing developers to trade meme tokens or vanity coins.
 The [official TypeScript SDK](https://github.com/wen-moon-ser/moonshot-sdk) was used as reference.
 A simple, data-driven sniping bot was also developed to make use of the SDK to execute profitable trades.

 Public SDK codebase: [github.com/ruiqic/moonshot-py](https://github.com/ruiqic/moonshot-py)